Portugal Company Registration: Complete Guide

 Cost of company registration in Portugal

-• The first year’s establishment fees are Euro 5950, while subsequent years’ annual business charges are Euro 600.
-The typical charge for Portuguese engagements is EUR 15,200, which covers all government expenses, business establishment, and establishing a native business bank account.
+The first year’s establishment fees are euro 5950, while subsequent years’ annual business charges are euro 600.
+The typical cost to start a Portuguese business is EUR 15,200, which covers all government expenses, business establishment, and establishing a native business bank account.

 Conclusion